 Ayurveda (Sanskrit) for „The Science of Life“ is considered the mother of medicine and is both medicine and health science.
 One of the greatest legacies, which have left the sages of the ancient times of mankind, is the Ayurvedic medicine, it has strongly influenced our Western medicine in its beginning.

-The goal of Ayurvedic medicine is long life and immortality with perfect health of body, mind and soul.
+The goal of Ayurvedic medicine is long life and immortality with the perfect health of body, mind and soul.

 The Ayurvedic philosophy is based on a holistic way of thinking and is committed to the fostering and stimulation of life itself.
 It considers the human being as a whole and as an inseparable part of the universe.
 In Indian culture, tradition also prevails the view that genuine knowledge is timeless valid and timeless present and has therefore also to be renewed again and again.

-The welfare of an individual is linked by ayurvedic understanding with the welfare of the whole society, the living space and the universe.
+The welfare of an individual is linked by the ayurvedic understanding with the welfare of the whole society, the living space and the universe.
 Human life is considered as a unity of body, mind and soul.
 These three components are mutually supportive and together they form the basis of life.

 The soul „Atma“ is the spiritual core of all that exists.
-Without it, the mind and body can not exist.
+Without it, the mind and body cannot exist.
 The soul is featureless and yet omniscient and omnipresent, it is in its essence „being, consciousness and bliss“ (Sat-Cit-Ananda).

 According to Ayurveda, the soul is free from any pathogenicity, it is contrary to the mind and body always free of interference.

 The soul is the principle which gives beings life and consciousness, the soul is the „original consciousness“.